-What wires and cables are used in the automotive industry?
+What type of wire is used in the automotive industry?

 What standards should be considered when choosing Automotive Cable?